-The core network is divided into two parts i.e. Circuit Switched Domain and Packet-switched domain.
+The core network is classified into two parts i.e. Circuit Switched Domain and Packet-switched domain.

 - Circuit Switched Domain: It uses Circuit Switched Network in which dedicated link or channel is provided for a particular time slot to set of users.
 The two blocks shown in Circuit Switched Domain are:

-- GMSC – Gateway MSC acts as an interface between external and internal networks.
+- GMSC: Gateway MSC acts as an intermediary between external and internal networks.

-- Packet-switched domain: It uses IP Network where IP’s are responsible for transmitting and receiving data between two or more devices.
+- Packet-switched domain: It uses IP Network where IP’s are responsible for transmitting and receiving data among two or more devices.
 The two blocks shown in Packet Switched Domain are:

-- SGSN(Serving GPRS Support Node): The various functions provided by SGSN are mobility management, session management, billing, interaction with other areas of the network.
+- SGSN(Serving GPRS Support Node): The various functions provided by SGSN are mobility management, session management, billing, communication with other areas of the network.

 - GGSN(Gateway GPRS Support Node): It can be considered as a very complex router and handles the internal operations between the external packet switched networks and UMTS packet switched network.

-- IMS(IP Multimedia Subsystem): It is an Architectural framework which delivers IP multimedia services.
+- IMS(IP Multimedia Subsystem): It is an Architectural framework which supplies IP multimedia services.

 4G LTE Architecture